scottdware/junos-ruby-scripts/README.md

 ## junos-ruby-scripts

 A collection of Ruby scripts to interact with Junos devices.
-PLease make sure that you have the following gems installed:
+Please make sure that you have the following gems installed:

 - netconf